East African People and exploring their cultures and tribes

 The Hadza are a modern hunter-gatherer people living in northern Tanzania.
 They are considered one of the last hunter-gatherer tribes in Africa with approximately 1,300 tribe members.

 The Hadza, or Hadzabe are a protected hunter-gatherer Tanzanian indigenous ethnic group from Arusha Region.
 They live around Lake Eyasi basin in the central Rift Valley and in the nearby Serengeti Plateau but only about 400 Hadza still utilize their natural traditional foraging techniques.
 The increasing impact of tourism and incoming pastoralists is threatening their traditional way of life.
 True Bushmen with a deep connection to nature and biodiversity, these tribal East African people use hunter-gatherer techniques to survive, living in temporary tent-like huts and following food in season.
+They are by far the most unique and interesting of the East African people with unique traditions and culture.

-The Yao People of Malawi, East African Tribes
+6 – The Yao People of Malawi, East African Tribes

 The Yao People in Malawi